All posts

 “But how do I know I’m paying for something worthwhile?”

-For the user, this creates uncertainty and a lack of perceived value.
-A lack of clear understanding of a process as complex as a marathon training plan (especially for beginners) is likely to cause them to give up halfway through, if not at the very beginning.
+For the user, this creates uncertainty: you can’t tell what you’d be paying for.
+And a beginner who can’t see the shape of the plan is likely to give up halfway through, if not at the very beginning.

 3. Runna: Subscription Fatigue

 Runna is a really cool product.
 It offers free basic plans, structure, and a variety of workouts.
-And it also has a community, advice from elite coaches, access to events, and much much more.
+And it also has a community, advice from elite coaches, and access to events.
 It’s great, but I definitely won’t use it all.
 And paying €20 a month for features I don’t need seemed to me like a barrier.
 Plus, it took me a while to get through the long onboarding process just to understand what the app was all about.

 “I needed a simple running tool, not another ecosystem demanding my attention.”

-Feature Fatigue: When features interfere the primary task, the user loses focus.
+Feature Fatigue: When features interfere with the primary task, the user loses focus.

-Feature Fatigue: When features interfere the primary task, the user loses focus.
+Feature Fatigue: When features interfere with the primary task, the user loses focus.

 4. Apple Workouts: Perfect but…